MichaelGrafnetter/MichaelGrafnetter.github.io/en/_posts/2016-08-07-auditing-active-directory-password-quality.md

 ```

-Although the cmdlet output is formatted in a human readable fashion, it is still an object, whose properties can be accessed separately (e.g. `$result.WeakPassword`) to produce a desired output.
+Although the&nbsp;cmdlet output is&nbsp;formatted in&nbsp;a&nbsp;human readable fashion, it&nbsp;is&nbsp;still an&nbsp;object, whose properties can be&nbsp;accessed separately (e.g. `$result.WeakPassword`) to&nbsp;produce a&nbsp;desired output.

 ## Credits

-I&nbsp;would like to&nbsp;thank [Jakob Heidelberg](https://twitter.com/jakobheidelberg) for [his idea](https://github.com/improsec/Get-bADpasswords) to&nbsp;use the&nbsp;DSInternals module for&nbsp;password auditing.
-A&nbsp;big thank you also goes to&nbsp;[Ondrej Sevecek](https://www.sevecek.com/EnglishPages/default.aspx) for&nbsp;sharing his comprehensive auditing tool called SAPHA, from&nbsp;which I&nbsp;borrowed ideas for&nbsp;a&nbsp;few tests.
+I&nbsp;would like to&nbsp;thank [Jakob Heidelberg](https://twitter.com/jakobheidelberg) for&nbsp;[his idea](https://github.com/improsec/Get-bADpasswords) to&nbsp;use the&nbsp;DSInternals module for&nbsp;password auditing.
+A&nbsp;big thank you also goes to&nbsp;[Ondrej Sevecek](https://www.sevecek.com/EnglishPages/default.aspx) for&nbsp;sharing his&nbsp;comprehensive auditing tool called SAPHA, from&nbsp;which&nbsp;I&nbsp;borrowed ideas for&nbsp;a&nbsp;few tests.